thedarkXlord/AI-Ramesh-Shrestha/5MachineLearning.md

 **Applications of Naïve Bayes Classifier:**

--It is used for Credit Scoring.
+- It is used for Credit Scoring.
 - It is used in medical data classification.
 - It can be used in real-time predictions because Naïve Bayes Classifier is an eager learner.
 - It is used in Text classification such as Spam filtering and Sentiment analysis.